telerik/blazor-docs/globalization/rtl-support.md

 While the `TelerikRootComponent` may wrap the entire application, it does not render any HTML elements in the DOM.
 Thus, the `EnableRtl` parameter of the `TelerikRootComponent` only ensures the RTL direction of the Telerik components ant does not alter the direction of any custom HTML elements.

-For any additional markup present in your application, you have to explicitly set `dir` attribute of some wrapping HTML element.
+For any additional markup in your application, you have to explicitly set the `dir` attribute of some wrapping HTML element.

 Not matching the RTL direction of the application with the one that `TelerikRootComponent` uses may lead to undesired behavior such as breaking the tabbing sequence - different in a document with RTL direction as it goes from right to left as well.